I’m not angry. I’m overwhelmed.

 The sound of my dog licking, a light on in the hall which shines into my room, a repetitive sound, a wrinkle in my (made) bed that I can see from my desk when I am working.
 A tag in my shirt.
 A strong smell.
 Feeling too warm.
 A piece of food caught between my teeth.
 Each of these can send me immediately into dysregulation—fight or flight energy.
 My nervous system demands that I do anything to make it stop- to end the sensation.

 None of these stimuli are harmful; they overtake me rather than harm or even annoy me.
-Sensory input consumes me utterly, leaving me in a state of overstimulation.
-When combined with emotionally charged interactions, I become overwhelmed and require days of self-care, in solitude, to process, release the energy, and regain basic functionality.
+Sensory overload, paired with emotionally charged interactions, crushes me and calls for days of self-care, in solitude, to process, release the energy, and regain basic functionality.

 I am now learning to manage in a world which is simply too much for me.
 Always has been.
 I am discovering ways to nurture, soothe, and safeguard myself.